m-dahl/r2r_minimal_node/README.md

 colcon build --cmake-args -DCARGO_CLEAN=ON
 ```

+To keep builds performed by colcon separate, `r2r_cargo` *expects a custom profile called `colcon` to exist*.
+See <https://github.com/m-dahl/r2r_minimal_node/blob/master/r2r_minimal_node/Cargo.toml> for an example.

 ## Building using only cargo

 Another option is to build the message package first, then sourcing the resulting workspace.
 When `r2r_minimal_node_msgs` is sourced, the r2r build script will automatically pick up the custom messages (it defaults to building everything).

+To avoid building everything, it is possible to declare only the messages needed using the environment variable `IDL_PACKAGE_FILTER`.
+Setting this can be done in `.cargo/config.toml` for convenience, e.g. <https://github.com/m-dahl/r2r_minimal_node/blob/master/r2r_minimal_node/.cargo/config.toml>

 ``` sh
 mkdir src